cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

     ?>

 In this example if the recipient doesn't match the known user we are bouncing the message using a 403 error.

+Then log into [CloudMailin](http://cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mail.php and thats it!

 ## Java <a name="java"></a>